BONUS: An Excerpt from Chapter Ten

 Lexis continued.
 “Such attitudes lead to devastating conflicts.”

-“We call it war,” Jon said considerately.
+“We call that war,” Jon said considerately.

-“War,” Lexis repeated, “a very destructive behavior ingrained in man’s nature due to having evolved in an environment of limited resources.”
+“War,” Lexis repeated.
+“A very destructive behavior ingrained in man’s nature due to having evolved in an environment of limited resources.”

 “Exactly,” Jon said.